Sumukhi Suresh: Career

 In 2018, Sumukhi Suresh hosted the first season of Prime Video's web series Comicstaan alongside comedian Abish Mathew.
 She was a part of the judges' panel for the second season of the same show with Urooj Ashfaq replacing her as host.

-Sumukhi has acted in Humble Politician Nograj, a 2018 Kannada film.
-She plays the role of Lavanya, wife of Nograj (Danish Sait).
-This film is a political satire.
+Sumukhi has acted in Humble Politician Nograj, a 2018 Kannada political satire film..
+She plays the role of Lavanya, wife of Nograj, played by Danish Sait.

+Views

-In a conversation with newsX she said that comedy industry is still peaking and hence it is still a community rather than an industry.
+In a conversation with Newsx, she said that comedy industry is still peaking and hence it is still a community rather than an industry.
 She also feels that for comedy, social media and live shows are equally important and cannot replace each other.

 Motormouth

 Sumukhi Suresh launched her company Motormouth Writers Pvt Ltd in 2022.
 She wants to write and create shows and movies centered on female characters.
 The aim is for Motormouth to go from being a writing studio to producing shows and movies.

-While talking about her vision for 'Motormouth' she says, "If we wish to change the narrative then we need to be in positions of power.
+While talking about her vision for Motormouth she says, "If we wish to change the narrative then we need to be in positions of power.
 I want to change culture by creating more female protagonists.
 I want to tell stories with real, flawed characters who are not just hot and sexy, sati Savitri, vamp, or any one of these things.
 Real women, and people in general are a hundred things at the same time at any given point and I want our content to reflect that."

-Filmfare winner Sumukhi Suresh said,"I want the people who see me, especially the girls, to think, ‘I need to have confidence like her’, because I wanted to see someone like that when I was young."
+Suresh said, "I want the people who see me, especially the girls, to think, ‘I need to have confidence like her’, because I wanted to see someone like that when I was young."